sdelaughter/sourdough/README.md

 ###Written for the Fall 2016 section of course 6.829 at MIT

-The only files modified from the original sourdough version are controller.cc and this README
+####The only files modified from the original sourdough version are controller.cc and this README

+####To run
-To run, simply cd to the sourdough directory and enter:
+cd to the sourdough directory and enter:

     ./run

 This command will recompile the code before running in case any changes have been made.

-Code for exercises A, B, and C can be viewed in files controllerA.cc, controllerB.cc, and controllerC.cc
+####Code for exercises A, B, and C can be viewed in files controllerA.cc, controllerB.cc, and controllerC.cc

 controllerA.cc requires manual modification to adjust the fixed window size.